-And, finally, As is also stated elswhere in this collection, it needs to be pointed out that there was NO record in the Priori Incantatum “log” from Tom’s wand in GoF of any curse that failed.
+And, finally, as is also stated elsewhere in this collection, it needs to be pointed out that there was no record in the Priori Incantatum “log” from Tom’s wand in GoF of any curse that failed.
 The log skipped directly from Bertha Jorkins, to Lily.

 With nothing in between.

 The whole business of what went on in Godric’s Hollow is explored in far more detail in the essay entitled; ‘C.S.I.: Godric’s Hollow’.
 I will try not to get too distracted by it here.

 But, starting over from the beginning: as to how Lord Voldemort managed to attain deathlessness — even if not true immortality; we already had a clue to this puzzle in Muggle folklore.
 Specifically, Russian folklore.
 But the same principle shows up in tales from other lands as well.
 Even some from Britain.